Lightning-AI/litgpt/howto/finetune_adapter.md

 # Finetuning with Adapter

 Adapter, first introduced for the LLaMA model as [LLaMA-Adapter](https://arxiv.org/abs/2303.16199), is a form of prefix-tuning that prepends a learnable adaption-prompt to the inputs of the attention blocks in an LLM.
-In total, there are only ~500k parameters to update during finetuning in LLaMA, which significantly reduces the memory footprint and speeds up training.
+In total, there are only ~500k parameters to update during finetuning in StableLM 3B, which significantly reduces the memory footprint and speeds up training.

 We are able to demonstrate instruction-finetuning Lit-Parrot StableLM 3B on the [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset on a **single GTX 3060 GPU**.
 If using 8 GPUs, finetuning can be completed in under 1 hour.